ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 We know by protocol (2nd table of [Transaction Encoding and Consensus](https://zips.z.cash/protocol/nu5.pdf#txnencodingandconsensus)) that V5 transactions will support sapling data however we also know by protocol that spends ([Spend Description Encoding and Consensus](https://zips.z.cash/protocol/nu5.pdf#spendencodingandconsensus), See †) and outputs ([Output Description Encoding and Consensus](https://zips.z.cash/protocol/nu5.pdf#outputencodingandconsensus), See †) fields change from V4 to V5.

+`ShieldedData` is currently defined and implemented in `zebra-chain/src/transaction/shielded_data.rs`.
+As this is Sapling specific we propose to move this file to `zebra-chain/src/sapling/shielded_data.rs`.

 ### Changes to V4 Transactions
 [changes-to-v4-transactions]: #changes-to-v4-transactions